 Now that we’ve showcased what personalized post-click pages look like let’s detail which page elements provide an optimized user experience.

 Optimized mobile page elements that make for an amazing user experience

 Lightening fast load times

-Although page load speed is not necessarily a page element, it is vital for an optimized and personalized post-click experience.
+Although page load speed is not necessarily a page element, it is vital for an optimized and personalized post-click landing page.

 Page load time is one of the strongest factors for a high page bounce rate.
 What’s worse is that users will not only abandon the page when it’s slow to load but, research suggests 79% of users won’t come back once they’ve had a slow experience on a webpage.

 The most recent Google data shows that 53% of mobile site visits are abandoned if the page takes more than three seconds to load: